vivekanand-shukla/PHP_me_clg_started_Together/README.md

-i started php first time in life with my amit bose sir  hope it will become better i will make little prograssion with slow pace consistency
+I started learning PHP for the first time in my life with my teacher, Amit Bose Sir.
+I hope it gets better.
+I will make small progress at a slow pace, but with consistency.